 The problem is that too often Black and Asian Board members are seen as occupying token places, there so that the ‘race box’ can be ticked.
 When I joined my first Board more than 20 years ago, I was asked if I was there to replace Jane (not her real name).
 It was an odd question, and the white men who joined at the same time were not asked if they were replacements for Tom, Dick and Harry.
 Jane was, it transpired, an Asian woman.
 Her contribution presumably unrecognised, and so in turn was mine.
 I was seen by colleagues merely as the token non-white person.
 At the Authority I did not once more want to be seen as there to improve the diversity statistics, so I did not draw attention to issues that should have been of concern.
 But it can be difficult not to raise important issues when colleagues are not alive to what is happening across our diverse communities.
 If I was not to speak up, who else would?
 That’s why allies are so important.

 When I was on the Nursing and Midwifery Council some years ago, I noticed that many of the surnames of nurses coming before fitness to practise panels were familiar to me: Ali, Ahmad, Akter, Hussein, Islam… Back then, few colleagues were that concerned.
 But I was, only I didn’t want to confirm my typecasting as a token appointment, there only to raise issues of race and inequality.

-> We know now that BAME nurses and midwives form almost 30% of fitness to practise cases yet make up just over 8% of the register, and that employers refer BAME doctors to the GMC at more than double the rate of their white counterparts.
+We know now that BAME nurses and midwives form 26% of fitness to practise cases yet make up just under 22% of the register, and that employers refer BAME doctors to the GMC at more than double the rate of their white counterparts.
 And BAME patients have poorer experiences of healthcare and poorer health outcomes.

-> If you’re from a white community, you’ll be personally unaffected by these statistics, so make time to find out about a diverse range of lived experiences.
+If you’re from a white community, you’ll be personally unaffected by these statistics, so make time to find out about a diverse range of lived experiences.
 Be an ally.
 Make a difference.